jerrybennett/ReviewFlix/README.md

 • Ruby on Rails API
 • PaperClip gem to handle uploading of image files
 • Raty used to display star ratings
-• BCrypt to handle authenication
+• BCrypt to handle authentication

 ## License
 The MIT License (MIT)